top of page

 Then:

-• Two skilled operators left unexpectedly
+• Two senior operators left unexpectedly

 • Overtime increased sharply

-• A key supplier extended lead times
+• A supplier extended lead times due to capacity constraints

 The forecast was “right.”The business was unprepared.

-• Stress-test cash flow before scaling output
+• Growth stresses cash flow before profits

 Illinois Manufacturing FP&A Built for Cash Flow, Labor Volatility, and Margin Control

-Our work with Illinois manufacturers focuses on:
+Our work focuses on:

 Stress-Test the Economics You’re Operating On

-• Whether cash flow can withstand growth
+• Whether your cash flow can withstand growth

 • How labor volatility impacts margins

-• Where forecasts break under pressure
+• Where forecasts break under real-world conditions

 FAQs (Frequently Asked Questions)